Pollen theft

 Pollen theft, also known as pollen robbery or floral larceny, occurs when an animal actively eats or collects pollen from a plant species but provides little or no pollination in return.
-Pollen theft was named as a concept at least as early as the 1980, and examples have been documented well before that.
+Pollen theft was named as a concept at least as early as 1980, and examples have been documented well before that.
 For example, native honey bees were documented 'stealing' large amounts of pollen from the large, bat-pollinated flowers of Parkia clappertoniana in Ghana in the 1950s.
 Nevertheless, pollen theft has typically received far less research attention than nectar robbing, despite the more direct consequences on plant reproduction.

 Pollen thieves

 Few pollen-collecting animals are obligate pollen thieves.
 Rather pollen theft generally arises from a mismatch between the morphology or behaviour of a pollen collecting animal and the morphology or phenology of a flowering plant species.
 The clearest examples of pollen theft are when pollen-collecting insects visit only the male (pollen-bearing) plants of dioecious species, and so never come into contact with female flowers.
 However pollen theft can also arise if pollen-collectors visit only male-phase (pollen-bearing) flowers of dichogamous species, or are too small to contact stigmas while collecting pollen from species with large or highly herkogamous flowers.
 Pollen thieves include beetles, flies, thrips, and even a parakeet, but the vast majority documented so far have been bees.
 These include Trigona species, which often bite through anthers to access pollen, Halictids, bumble bees, and, most commonly of all, honey bees.
 Honey bees are thought to be particularly common pollen thieves as they are behaviourally flexible, often visiting flowers in 'unexpected' ways that avoid floral mechanisms for ensuring pollen deposition, or because they have been introduced by humans for agriculture and so more frequently encounter plants that have not evolved in their presence.